GreenyHat/SimpleBlog-Testing/README.md

 # SimpleBlog-Testing

-This is a practice of GitFlow syntax
+This is a GitFlow syntax practice
-I love that shit! :)